tabularaza27/climatechange_ai/calls/innovation_grants.md

 ## Quick facts
 * **Grant amount:** Up to USD 150K per proposal, for projects of 12 months in duration.
 We will award a total of USD 1.8M in grants across all projects.
 * **Scope:** Research projects at the intersection of AI and climate change.
-* **Eligibility:** Principal Investigator must be a faculty member or postdoc at an accredited university or research institution in an OECD country.
+* **Eligibility:** Principal Investigator must be a faculty member or postdoc at an accredited university or academic research institution in an OECD country.
 There are no eligibility restrictions on co-Investigators.
 * **Proposal submission deadline:** Oct 15, 2021 at 23:59 (Anywhere on Earth time, UTC-12)
 * **Submission site:** <https://cmt3.research.microsoft.com/CCAIGrants2021>
 * **Contact:** <grants@climatechange.ai>